 Given the significant affect of chlorides on a structure’s durability, inspectors are interested in a multitude of corrosion parameters.
 Figure 1 shows a representation of service-life stages for structures exposed to chloride-induced corrosion risk.

-Further, correctly understanding the time for chloride-induced corrosion to occur is an important step to assess a structures remaining life.
+the time for chloride-induced corrosion to occur is an important step to assess a structures remaining life.
 The end of service-life can be generalized as the time to cracking resulting from corrosion products formation.

 What is Corrosion Rate?